 iVideo Gifts is available for iOS devices in the US App Store and Android devices in the Google Play Store.

-It is anticipated that in 2017 iVideo will be expanded to serve the e-payments market.
+In 2018 iVideo will be expanded to serve the e-payments market.
 These new markets present multiple significant revenue opportunities to monetize the iVideo business.
+Most of the development work for this initiative has been completed and expensed.